njsmith/zs/doc/index.rst

       ^C

-* Nonetheless, ZS files are **fast**: ZS files allow decompression to be trivially parallelized over multiple CPUs, which is not possible with traditional compression formats like gzip.
-And this is important, because decompression is an inherently slow operation.
-Using a fast compute server for measurements, we found that gunzip can spit out data at ~180 MiB/s.
-Google distributes the 3-gram counts in many separate files; one of these, for example, contains just the 3-grams that begin with the letters "th".
-On our compute server, decompressing just this one file takes more than 45 minutes.
+* Nonetheless, ZS files are **fast**: ZS files allow decompression to be parallelized over multiple CPUs, which is not possible with traditional compression formats like gzip.
+And this is important, because decompression is a slow and inherently serial operation.
+Using a fast compute server for measurements, we found that gunzip can spit out 3-gram data at ~180 MiB/s.
+Google distributes these counts in many separate files; one of these, for example, contains just the 3-grams that begin with the letters "th".
+  On our compute server, decompressing just this one file takes 47 minutes.

-  Bzip2 decompression on its own is quite a bit slower than gunzip, but with 8 CPUs and relatively crude parallelization in Python, the same server can decompress our smaller ZS file at 210 MiB/s, and in a careful implementation should scale nearly linearly with the number of CPUs.
+  Bzip2 decompression on its own is quite a bit slower than gunzip, but with 8 CPUs and using Python's relatively crude parallelization facilities, the same server can decompress our smaller ZS file at 210 MiB/s, and a careful implementation should scale nearly linearly with the number of CPUs.
 And of course, we have the option of choosing many different locations on the space/speed tradeoff curve: if we used gzip compression in our ZS file, it'd be roughly the same size as the current distribution format, but would decompress multiple times faster; or with LZMA compression (which will probably become the ZS default soon), decompression will be roughly twice as fast as for bzip2, and produce even smaller files.

 ..
 Benchmarks in next paragraph: